 Learn About the IELTS Writing Section in Detail

-Writing section of the IELTS test is the most challenging amongst all the sections.
+The writing section of the IELTS test is the most challenging among all the sections.
 It has two tasks (IELTS Writing Task 1 and IELTS Writing Task 2).
-Before we get into the finer details, you should know that the essays asked in the academic and the general training tests are more or less similar.
+Before we get into the finer details, you should know that the essays asked in the academic and general training tests are more or less similar.
 The difference could be in the complexity, but it is negligible.
-The difference is in the Writing Task 1.
-IELTS Academic writing test includes topics that are suitable for undergraduate and postgraduate students.
+The difference is in the IELTS Writing Task 1.
+IELTS Academic writing task 1 and IELTS Academic writing task 2 include topics that are suitable for undergraduate and postgraduate students.

 These IELTS Writing tips and tricks will help you in solving this section better.

 Updates on similar topics are just a click away!
 Subscribe to curated alerts

 The IELTS writing exam includes two tasks (IELTS Writing Task 1 and IELTS Writing Task 2).
 Topics are general in nature and can span across various themes.
 The topics are suitable for candidates entering undergraduate and postgraduate studies, or seeking a PR or a job in an English-speaking country.

 On the IELTS Academic Writing Task 1, students are presented with a graph, table, chart, diagram, or process, and are asked to describe, summarize, or explain the information in their own words.
 They may be asked to describe and explain data, describe the stages of a process, how something works or describe an object or event.
 The main purpose of this task is to see how well a student assimilates information and is able to put that understanding in his own words.

 In the IELTS General Writing Task 1 module, a candidate is supposed to write an informal/semi-formal/formal letter.

 Note that, a candidate has to write a minimum of 150 words.
 In case a candidate writes less than 150 words, he/she will be penalized.
 However, writing more than 150 words will not attract a penalty.